The Body of Jonah Boyd

 The Body of Jonah Boyd is a novel by David Leavitt, published in 2004, that depicts various consequences of the theft of a manuscript.
 It tells a story about the life of a common American family dealing with ethical principles, relationships and fairness (and unfairness) today.

 The story is perceived through the eyes of Denny, the secretary and mistress of university professor Ernest Wright, who increasingly exerts influence on the life of the Wright family.

+While the novel is set in the fictional town (and university) of Wellspring, Leavitt dedicates the book to the Stanford, California, house he grew up in, 743 Cooksey Lane.
+This house subsequently became notorious as the site of Sam Bankman-Fried's house arrest.

 Plot introduction

 The crucial starting point of all following events is the Wrights’ annual Thanksgiving dinner in 1969, when author Jonah Boyd, the new husband of Mrs. Wright's friend Anne, accidentally loses his notebooks including his almost finished novel.

 Plot summary

 Anne finds the manuscript and schemes against Boyd in order to teach him a lesson for his carelessness.
 She asks Ben Wright, the youngest son and amateur poet who was also present when Anne found the books again, to hide the novel until she would tell him to "surprisingly find" it.
 Jonah stops writing and changes his careless behaviour towards Anne.
 Since Anne very appreciates her kind of "new" husband and does not want him to get into his former rut again, she decides to leave the book in Ben's care instead of returning it to her husband.
 Jonah, who used to drink, again finds consolation in alcohol, which ultimately leads to his death through a car accident.

 Years later, when almost nobody who knows about Boyd's novel is still alive, Ben finishes the book and publishes it under his name.
 Critics review Ben's ending as the best part of the novel.
 This way, Ben develops his own writing style and becomes a successful novelist.

 When Denny finally discovers this "theft", she decides to confront Ben.
 Surprisingly he sees this situation as a possibility to confide with someone rather than a threat.

 At last they marry and after Ben's death Denny even inherits the Wrights’ house, which plays a central part in the family's and Denny's lives and in which all the fatal events took their start.